Book Now

 Canada was not a retreat.
 It was a beginning.

-My husband, Dr. Kishore Singh, is a Family Physician and Assistant Professor of Family Medicine at McMaster University Medical School, with a thriving general practice in Burlington, Ontario.
+My husband, Dr. Kishore Singh, is a Family Physician and Assistant Professor of Family Medicine at McMaster University Medical School.

 I managed the practice.
 I understood medicine from the inside — its rhythms, its gaps, its extraordinary capabilities, and its equally extraordinary blind spots.